-Laser therapy for enlarged prostate
+Laser treatment for enlarged prostate

 Professor Ahmed uses the Greenlight laser to vaporise enlarged prostates which are causing a blockage to urine flow.

 What is a GreenLight laser photoselective vapourisation of the prostate?

 It is an operation that uses a laser to remove excess tissue in the central part of your prostate gland.
 The laser uses concentrated light to generate precise and intense heat that vapourises the tissue.
 Tissue is not available for histology afterwards as it is vapourised.
 The procedure is also known as photo-selective vaporisation of the prostate (PVP).